google/grr-doc/investigating-with-grr/osquery.md

 Investigating
 -------------

 To run a query on the desired client, simply start a new flow under "Collectors > Osquery".
 The flow itself is very simple with "query" field being the important one.
-For example, to run a simple query that list all the processes, you can use the following:
+For example, to run a simple query that lists all the processes, you can use the following:

 ```
 SELECT * FROM processes;